-AIFF Disciplinary Committee announces suspension for Mohun Bagan Super Giant's Armando Sadiku - www.lokmattimes.com
+AIFF disciplinary committee announces suspension for Mohun Bagan Super Giant's Armando Sadiku - www.lokmattimes.com

-New Delhi [India], May 1 : The All India Football Federation's Disciplinary Committee, on Sunday, April 28, handed out a suspension of two matches, with an additional suspended sentence of another two games to Mohun Bagan Super Giant player Armando Sadiku (jersey No. 99) for violation of Article 51 of the AIFF Disciplinary Code, 2023, during their Indian Super League 2023-24 Match number 135 against Odisha FC played on April 23 in Bhubaneshwar.
+New Delhi, May 1 The All India Football Federation's disciplinary committee handed out a suspension of two matches, with an additional suspended sentence of another two games to Mohun Bagan Super Giant player Armando Sadiku (jersey No. 99) for violation of Article 51 of the AIFF Disciplinary Code, 2023, during their ISL 2023-24 Match number 135 against Odisha FC played on April 23, 2024, in Bhubaneshwar.

 Sadiku has also been sanctioned Rs 50,000 for his current recorded offence.